-Now that you’ve established you have a passion for helping people with their money you’ll then have to figure out how to find people that are willing to pay you for your coaching services.
+Now that you’ve established that you have a passion for helping people with their money, you’ll then have to figure out how to find people who are willing to pay you for your coaching services.

 I think the first crucial item you need to do first is to identify your “money story”.

-What is your success that you’ve had with managing money, and this is very important.
+What is the success that you’ve had with managing money?
+This is very important.
 It’s important as a marketing tool, but also it’s very important to earn the trust of the people that you are trying to help out.

 You have to have a story that they can resonate with.

 For me, I started off as a financial advisor.
 I already had my securities license whenever I was trying to find new clients.
 I shared my story time and time again because I was younger.
 I didn’t have any certifications other than my Series 7 and Series 66 securities licenses.